Does your baby scream and wail every time you change their diaper? Do you dread having to change them in public because they’ll cry hysterically?

-Reasons Why Your Baby May Hate Diaper Changes
+Why Your Baby May Hate Diaper Changes

 - Hungry: If you’re changing before feedings, your baby may be too hungry to wait to be fed.
 Try changing after feedings instead.

-Could There Be a Medical Concern?
+Could There Be A Medical Concern?

-How to End the Diaper Changing Battles
+Ending The Diaper Changing Battles

 - Use distraction: Keep some small, fun objects near the changing supplies and only allow baby to play with them during diaper changes.
 Reserving them for diaper changes will help keep their novelty.
-You could also just hand your baby a diaper, the remote, your hairbrush, or the diaper cream to hold on to.
+You could also hand your baby a diaper, the remote, your hairbrush, or the diaper cream to hold on to.

 - Create a view: Create a lovely, sensory-filled space to change those diapers.
 Put the changing table by a window, hang a mobile over the changing pad, or even paint a mural on a nearby wall.

-Remember that no one approach will always work, so be open to trying different things (source).
+Remember, no one approach will always work, so be open to trying different things (source).

-But diaper changes don’t have to be stressful during these times.
+But diaper changes don’t have to be stressful times.
 End the changing battles by creating distractions, getting silly, narrating your actions, and taking the time to connect with your baby.
 No one approach will always work, so be sure to try different things to keep your baby happy.

 Did your baby go through phases of despising diaper changes?
 Share with us in the comments how you kept them happy and be sure to share this post with of your new mama friends knee deep in dirty diapers.